Markets Right Now: Mixed start for stocks on Wall Street

 9:35 a.m.

-Stocks are off to a mixed start on Wall Street as gains for technology companies are offset by losses in banks and other sectors.
+Stocks are off to a mixed start on Wall Street as gains for health care companies are offset by losses in banks and industrial companies.

-Apple added 1.1% early Monday, but Citigroup fell 1.8% despite reporting higher profits in the latest quarter.
-Citi is the first big U.S. bank to report its second-quarter results.
+Abbott Laboratories rose 4% in early trading Wednesday, while Comerica fell 3.9%.
+Textron lost 3.5% after reporting revenue that fell short of analysts' estimates.

-Symantec slumped 13.7% after CNBC reported that deal talks between the cybersecurity company and Broadcom have ended.
+Qualcomm rose 2% following reports that the government asked a court to pause enforcement of an antitrust ruling against the company.